EoghanDelaney/Multi-Paradigm-Programming-Assignment/README.md

 The intended outcome of the project was to get a better understanding of the differences between the two different approaches while simultaneously learning about the three different programming languages.

-The project task was to build aditional functionality into a base code for each language - C, Pytohn and Java. *(Below is an extract from the assessment paper)*.
+The project task was to build additional functionality into a base code for each language - C, Pytohn and Java. *(Below is an extract from the assessment paper)*.

     - The shop CSV should hold the initial cash value for the shop.